JoshWong1/dealership-reviews/README.md

 **Introduction**

 Welcome to the "Dealership Reviews Web Application", a project developed as part of the IBM Full Stack Developer Professional Certificate program.
 This web application serves as a platform where registered users can contribute reviews and gain insights into various car dealerships.
-Below, we outline the project's key features and functionalities.

 **Key Functionalities**

-The Dealership Reviews Web Application offers the following functionalities:

 1. **Static Pages**:
    - **Contact Us**: A page to get in touch with the application administrators.